-Diabetes Specialist in Plainfield, IL
+Diabetes Doctor in Plainfield, IL

 With type 1 diabetes, the exact cause isn’t known.
 What is known is that with the condition, a patient’s immune system attacks and destroys the insulin-producing cells in the patient’s pancreas.
 As a result, the patient is left with little insulin, and this causes sugar to build up in the patient’s bloodstream.
 It may be that type 1 diabetes is caused by genetics and/or environmental factors, and weight may be a factor.

 With type 2 diabetes and prediabetes, a patient’s cells become resistant to the action of insulin and the patient’s pancreas becomes unable to produce enough insulin to overcome the resistance.
 Sugar builds up in the bloodstream as a result.
 It’s believed that there are genetic and environmental factors involved, and because weight is very commonly linked to type 2 diabetes, it’s likely a factor in many cases.

 There’s also gestational diabetes which can happen during pregnancy.
 It can happen when a pregnant patient’s placenta creates hormones that make the body’s cells more resistant to insulin, and the pancreas can’t produce enough insulin to make up for this.

 There are some early warning signs and symptoms of type 1 and type 2 diabetes, as well as prediabetes.
 These include: